RickKotlarz/RickKotlarz/README.md

 Specializing in 🔒 cybersecurity, cloud architecture, and AI-powered security solutions, I thrive on using technology to solve real-world challenges because who doesn't love a good puzzle? 🚀

-- 🔭 I’m currently working on helping customers leverage AI to augment and enhance their security and compliance operations.
+- 🔭 I’m work on helping customers leverage AI to augment and enhance their security, IT and compliance operations.

 <!--
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Doto&size=30&pause=1000&repeat=false&width=550&lines=Welcome+to+my+GitHub+profile)](https://git.io/typing-svg)